About the Walk against Hunger challenge

 Sign up on this site and set up a JustGiving page.

-Once you’ve got your Just Giving fundraising page up and running, you need to spread the word to your family and friends and get sponsored, so that we can help communities around the world have clean, safe water.
+Once you’ve got your Just Giving fundraising page up and running, you need to spread the word to your family and friends and get sponsored, so that we can help communities around the world have enough to eat.

-Can I do Walk for Water under lockdown restrictions?
+Can I do Walk against Hunger under lockdown restrictions?

-Keeping everyone safe is our first priority, so please follow the most up date government rules and don't meet up to walk with anyone outside of your bubble.
+Keeping everyone safe is our first priority, so please follow the most up date government rules on socialising.

 Do I need to join a team?

-Some of our walkers have teamed for Walk for Water so that they can track their steps and fundraising milestones together.
+Some of our walkers have teamed up for Walk against Hunger so that they can track their distance and fundraising milestones together.
 You don't have to join a team, but it can add to the fun!

 Can I start the challenge after Ash Wednesday?

-Most of our walkers are aiming to do 10,000 steps a day for 40 days in Lent, but if you start later you can either finish later, or do some extra miles on certain days during Lent to finish before Easter!
+Most of our walkers are aiming to do 5k a day for 40 days in Lent, but if you start later you can either finish later, or do some extra kilometres on certain days during Lent to finish before Easter!

 Can I take part if I’m under 18?